ryan95f/yamlator/README.md

 }
 ```

-Once this block has been placed into a Yamlator schema file, it can be used to validate the following YAML file:
+This can be used to validate the following YAML file:

 ```yaml
 name: Name